Lauenburg/Lynx/README.md

 Example cron settings for the scheduler:

-- Run the scheduler every day at 10am:
+- Run the scheduler every day at 10 am:
   ```yaml
   cron:
     hour: 10
     minute: 0
     second: 0
   ```
-- Run the scheduler every first Friday of the month at 2pm:
+- Run the scheduler every first Friday of the month at 2 pm:
   ```yaml
   cron:
     day: 1